Facebook Ads Insights Tool

 Detailed observation of presented data

+Across Marketing & Advertising for All countries available, cost-per-app-install (CPI) moved with clear momentum: a mid‑year starting point near $18, a deep mid‑year dip, a sharp spike in February 2026, and a calmer decline into June 2026.
 This analysis is based on $3B worth of advertising data from our dataset, which provides strong directional benchmarks.
-This analysis explores ad performance trends for Marketing & Advertising in South Africa compared to the global benchmark.
-The South Africa cut has no monthly median observations for the period shown, so the global series provides the reference frame.
+This analysis explores ad performance trends for Marketing & Advertising in All countries available compared to the global benchmark.

 The story in the data